data-apis/scipy-2023-presentation/paper.rst

 We further explored performance implications of adopting the array API standard in two commonly-used array-consuming libraries: scikit-learn and SciPy.
-For the former, we found that adoption of the standard enabled scikit-learn to use GPU-based execution models, resulting in significantly increased performance.
+For the former, we found that adoption enabled scikit-learn to use GPU-based execution models, resulting in significantly increased performance.
 For the latter, we found similar performance gains; however, in order to realize the performance gains, we needed to use library-specific optimizations.
 This finding highlights a limitation of the standard.
-Namely, while the Python array API standard aims to reduce the need for library-specific code, it will never fully eliminate that need.
+Namely, while the array API standard aims to reduce the need for library-specific code, it will never fully eliminate that need.
 Users of the standard may need to maintain similar library-specific performance optimizations to achieve maximal performance.

 Our work demonstrates the usefulness of the Consortium and the array API standard in facilitating array interoperability within the ecosystem.
 In addition to